10 Common Water Blasting Mistakes That Damage Homes in NZ

 7. Not Checking Pressure Ratings

 You need to be positive that your hose, fittings, and lance can handle the output pressure of the pump.
 You’ll be able to find the respective pressure ratings printed on the hose and lance.
-Make sure the printed ratings on each piece are greater than or equal to the pressure rating of the pump you’re using.

 8. Not Throwing Away Compromised Hoses or Lances